 Research: E*Trade gets high marks here, too.
 The broker provides its own daily commentary on the markets and offers third-party research.
 Independent research includes stock reports from Thomson Reuters and Moody’s, technical analysis from Market Edge and fund analysis from Morningstar, among others.
 It’s a broad array of research that’s offered to clients at no additional charge.

 E*Trade offers many things that active traders should be looking for and some features that will likely appeal to even infrequent traders:

-- A discounted commission structure and robust trading platform should attract frequent traders.
+- A discounted commission structure and robust trading platform should attract frequent options traders.

 - E*Trade’s selection of no-transaction-fee mutual funds is among the best in the industry.

-Investors looking for even more trading discounts should check out Ally Invest or Merrill Edge, where those with some coin can earn free trades every month.
-Those looking for a greater selection of commission-free ETFs should look at Fidelity Investments and Charles Schwab, both of which offer about twice as many as E*Trade.
+Investors looking for even more trading discounts should check out Ally Invest, which offers a lower standard commission for options trades.
+Those looking for a strong selection of no-transaction-fee mutual funds should also look at Fidelity Investments, TD Ameritrade and Charles Schwab, each of which offers at least 3,000 such funds.